 Going Greek is an experience of a lifetime that we encourage every woman to be a part of.
 In Zeta, your daughter will balance academics, sisterhood, and leadership through our award-winning programs.
 While being part of a Greek organization may seem time-consuming, our women find time to be involved with other organizations around campus!
 When we aren't studying together in our chapter room, participating in fun sisterhoods, or hanging out together, our women give back to our community any way they can.
 Volunteer programs are a large part of who we are at Saint Louis University.
 We believe that through helping others, we learn more about ourselves and can better grow into outstanding women.

 The women of Kappa Omega chapter appreciate and understand how important our parents and guardians are to not only our growth in ZTA, but also our growth in additional aspects of our lives such as school, work, faith, and friendship.
 Plenty of things wouldn’t be possible without the love and support we receive from our families.
-We also realize that parents and other family members may be interested in learning more about Zeta Tau Alpha, or even have questions that they would like to have answered.
-Please feel free to take a look around our facts and questions.
+We also realize that parents, guardians, and other family members may be interested in learning more about Zeta Tau Alpha, or even have questions that they would like to have answered.
+Please feel free to take a look at our facts and questions.

 FACTS—ZETA TAU ALPHA FOUNDATION: accomplishments, awards, number of women,